grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 The next time Chips was on the shore trying to find a particular patch piece she wanted from the scrap pile, Percy took the diving mask from her and waded into the water to inspect the damage personally.
 The water was the freezing cold and never-varying temperature of deep ocean water.
 It had picked up an unpleasant array of smells: a mix of petrochemicals and solvents, refuse, and old grease --- the stuff that always contaminated a ship's bilge --- but that odor was strengthened to a nausea-inducing level by the sheer volume of water.

 Plunging her head through the opaque boundary of the water's surface, Percy could see the damage was bad.
-As Chips had said earlier: it wasn't one big split in the in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent where the hull had been rammed.
+As Chips had said earlier: it was not one big split in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent where the hull had been rammed.
 The thick steel of the hull had been bent to an astonishing degree, deformed without massive failure in a way that only high-tensile steel could be.
 But even steel could be pushed only so far without splitting.

 She put her hand out in front of her mask, holding it over the cracks, and she could feel the onrush of the icy water against her warm flesh.
 Much welding was still required.
 Chips' patches were pieces of curved steel that she would weld into place over the cracks.
 Chips was no expert at underwater welding, the welds were globulous and imprecise.
 It was starting to look like a mess, but nobody else aboard could do better.